Codecademy/docs/content/css/concepts/colors/colors.md

   - "learn-intermediate-css"
 ---

-CSS colors can be set with the following:
+The CSS `color` property can be set with one of the following:

 - Name keywords: `aliceblue`
 - Hexadecimal: `#f0f8ff`